The Best of: 3 Days in Budapest

 The Great Market Hall

 As the largest indoor market of the city, the Great Market Hall is a fantastic place to pick up some authentic souvenirs, food items to take away, or a meal to enjoy.
 Located at the end of the pedestrian-only shopping street; Váci Utca, on the Pest side of the Liberty Bridge this market offers three levels filled with a number of stalls offering all types of goods.
 Vendors sell anything and everything from souvenir t-shirts and shot glasses, to Christmas ornaments, purses and traditional clothing, and all types of knick-knacks.
 Food vendors sell meat, fish, fresh fruits and vegetables, while upstairs has a food-court-style area where visitors can try some local specialities such as goulash or lángos.
 The market is also a great place to pick up Hungarian souvenir favourites including paprika, Tokaji wine, and hand-painted eggs.
-Make sure to check the market hours ahead of time (you can find them here) and note that it is not open on Sundays.
+Note that it is not open on Sundays.

 Inside the Grand Market